 Remember: in a worker’s compensation claim, you don’t have to blame your employer at all.
 The question of “fault” should never even come up.
 Not only is it illegal to retaliate against workers for these claims, but employers don’t even have an incentive to do so.

-This claim can include all the same compensation as any other claim (such as the cost of medical bills), but it will also cover other costs:
+This claim can include all the same compensation as any other claim (such as the cost of medical bills).
+However, it will also cover other expenses, including:

-- Money for final expenses such as funeral costs
+- Money for final expenses, such as funeral costs

 - Money to offset the lost income from losing a breadwinner

-- Potentially an additional financial recovery for “loss of companionship,” which is the loss of a spouse
+- Potentially, an additional financial recovery for “loss of companionship,” which is the loss of a spouse

-How much money can I recover for a construction accident claim in Los Angeles?
+How Much Money Can I Recover for a Construction Accident Claim in Los Angeles?

 Talk to a Los Angeles Construction Accident Lawyer for Free